whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-3A.md

 ### Condition

-{{ "On a ship, a full mission ship simulator, or in a navigation laboratory, when given a port of departure and a port of arrival more than 500 miles apart." | markdownify }}
+On a ship, a full mission ship simulator, or in a navigation laboratory, when given a port of departure and a port of arrival more than 500 miles apart.

 ### Performance requirement